 - Gain points for Preferential Treatment for Immigration System for Highly Skilled Foreign Professionals in Japan.
 JLPT N1 is equivalent to 15 points while N2 can gain 10 points.

-- Would be much easier to get part-time jobs in Japan.
+- It would be much easier to get part-time jobs in Japan.
 If you have JLPT certifications apply for the in-demand part-time jobs in Tokyo now.
 Check it here.

 - It would be easier for you to communicate with the locals, read directions, labels and even, find friends in Japan if you’re a JLPT passer.